carloct/devlog/content/blog/laravel-react-guide.md

-description = "Vuejs is great but what about React?" tags = ["laravel", "react"] title = "Guide on React with Laravel 5.4"
+description = "Vuejs is great but what about React?" tags = ["laravel", "react"] title = "Guide on React with Laravel 5.4" type = "post"

 +++

 Laravel 5.4 comes shipped with a nice integration with Vuejs, you install the framework and everything is already in place, there are even few example files you can start from, but what about React?

-Vuejs is a *great* framework, but I like the less conventional approach of React and the more active community, and thanks to the amazing [Laravel Mix](https://laravel.com/docs/5.4/mix), switching to React is a no brainer.
+Vuejs is a _great_ framework, but I like the less conventional approach of React and the more active community, and thanks to the amazing [Laravel Mix](https://laravel.com/docs/5.4/mix), switching to React is a no brainer.

 #### Create a Laravel project